Online Programmes in Data Analytics - Studying in an Online Environment

 You will be expected to spend around 10 hours per week per module watching videos and performing your own study.
 We require students to complete homeworks or quizzes every few weeks so that we can monitor their progress.
 In addition to making the study materials available, lecturers will spend around 2 hours per week answering student queries through the course discussion boards, or through a virtual classroom environment.
 Tutors will also provide regular additional support through the online portal.

 You are not required to attend any lectures at the UCD campus as part of the course.
 However, you must attend for one or two days at the end of each semester to take exams in the two modules taken that semester.
 Students must be available to travel to UCD for one or two days during the standard UCD exam period.
 Exam periods can be found by clicking here.
 Typically students only need to attend for one day but if you have resit or repeat exams to take you will typically need to attend for two days.

 Failure to attend the exam on the specified day will result in you failing the module.
 Students will be informed of the specified exam dates at the start of each semester.

-The Blackboard Virtual Learning Environment (VLE) is used to provide elearning services to staff and students.
-It allows lecturers to share course materials, post announcements for students, and run quizzes and surveys.
-Blackboard also includes a Virtual Classroom facility, discussion forums and various other course tools
+The Blackboard Virtual Learning Environment (VLE) and the Brightspace Virtual Learning Enviroment (VLE) are used to provide elearning services to staff and students.
+It allows lecturers to share course materials, post announcements for students, run quizzes and surveys, virtual classrooms and discussion forums.

 At present all modules are compulsory and we do not allow substitutions.